kevinch-nv/onnx/docs/ShardingFormalism.md

 ### Broadcast n-ary elementwise ops

-List of operations: _Add, And, BitShift, BitwiseAnd, BitwiseNot, BitwiseOr, BitwiseXor, Equal, Greater, Less, Mod, Mul, Or, Pow, Sub, Sum, Where, Xor_.
+List of operations:
+_Add, And, BitShift, BitwiseAnd, BitwiseNot, BitwiseOr, BitwiseXor, Equal, Greater, Less, Mod, Mul, Or, Pow, Sub, Sum, Where, Xor_.

 **Constraints on input sharding**
 * For any non-broadcast axis, the sharding spec of the two (or more) inputs must be identical
 * Any broadcast axis of size 1 (in the unsharded original tensor) must be replicated across all devices that participate in the parallel computation (that is, all devices identified in the node's sharding spec).

 **Inference of output sharding**
-* The sharding spec for
+* The sharding spec for any axes of the output is the same as the sharding spec for the axes of the corresponding input axes in the case of non-broadcast.
+In the case of broadcast, the output axes derives the sharding spec from the corresponding input axes with a size other than 1, if any.
+In the special case where all corresponding input axes have a size of 1, the output axis inherits the same sharding (that is, replicated across all devices of the node op).

+_Note_: The above can be generalized, but the generalization is hard to describe in words.
+TODO: either add example figures or code to describe more complex scenarios.

 ### Reduction ops